jugal-chauhan04/Decoding-Walmart-Inc.-Customer-Purchasing-Patterns-by-Gender/code/README.txt

-AMOD 5430 PROJECT: Analyzing Gender-Based Purchase Behavior on Black Friday: A Study of Walmart Inc. Customers
+Analyzing Gender-Based Purchase Behavior on Black Friday: A Study of Walmart Inc. Customers

 CONTENTS: